Public Policing – A Lesson in Restraint

 The police recognise that the petrol bomber is not throwing the bomb at anyone in particular.
 He is throwing it at the police force as a whole, at the police as an institution or organised body.
 There is nothing personal in what he is doing.

-• A knife–point street mugging tends to be considered as a much more abhorrent crime than an armed bank robbery.
+• A knife–point street mugging tends to be considered a much more abhorrent crime than an armed bank robbery.

 But that could all too easily change.
-If the police were to respond to the bomber with the full force available to them then, even though the police may be acting in self-defence, public sympathies could quickly shift to that of the bomber.
-Suddenly he is seen as the individual; he becomes the victim, the persecuted minority.
+If the police were to respond to the bomber with the full force available to them, then, even though the police may be acting in self-defence, public sympathies could quickly shift to that of the bomber.
+Suddenly, he is seen as the individual; he becomes the victim, the persecuted minority.

 That’s why they don’t shoot the petrol bomber – not that he doesn’t deserve it!